silksil/personalLearnings/productivity.md

 # Introduction
-Taking the time to reflect and experimeningt with new ways to improve your productivity, can be a great investment.
-In order to improve my productivity, I have consumed a variety of books, experimented with various methods and spend quit some hours reflecting on what works, and what doesn't.
-This article aims to digest the most important lessons and practices that I have learned on productivity.
-As the way I work changes over time, I will update this post everytime this happens.
+Investing time to improve your productivity, can provide you over time with great returns.
+Not surprsingly, yearly millions of productivity books are being sold, and the the internet is overloaded with so many articles on this topic that you couldn’t consume it over a life-time even if you would make it a full-time job  (searching “productivity tips on 12 decembxer 2018 provided me with ..hits).

+I don’t got a phd on productivity, but I do I’ve spend quit some hours myself consuming information, experimenting and reflecting in order to improve my own productivity.
+This article aims to bring all that knowledge together by defining my key-learnings that I have learned along the way.

-The articles is divided into two pieces.
-The first part, principles, can be seen as the guiding principles, or rules, in order to be productive.
-In the second part, systems, I glue many of these principles together to have an understanding how I apply it in real-life and what I do from moment to moment on a daily basis.
-In other words, whereas the principles focus more on the macro, higher-level ideas and concepts, the systems focusses more on micro, and daily processes I go through.
-I beli
+This article is divided into two parts.
+The first part — which I have named “Principles” — describes the guiding principles, or rules, I follow to be productive.
+These principles are very much universal and applicable to most individuals, and if you would pick up productivity book it’s likely it is being discussed.
+The second part — Systems — glues many of these principles together and describes how I apply them and what I do from moment to moment on a daily basis.
+So, whereas principles focus more on the macro, universal, higher-level thoughts and ideas, the system focusses more on the micro, personal and the moment by moment processes I go trough on a daily basis.

+As with most information that is out there, 90% is copied from somebody else, and 10% is me.
+Throughout the article I will refer to the sources I have copied information from, and at the end you will find a list of all reference resources.
+Lastly, I believe it is good to know that some of the most productive people continuously make changes in the way they work.
+So, it’s likely that I also will make changes overtime, but I will make sure I will update article everytime that happens.
+Now, let’s get productive.

 # Principles
-This section is divided into three seperate sub-sections:
+As said before, this part describes principles, or rules, that you will guide in being productive.
+To better understand what I think it takes to be productive, I have separated these principles into three sub-sections:
+* Work effectively
+* Work efficiently
+* Work disciplinary

 1. **Work effectively:** getting the right things done.
 2. **Work efficiently:**  getting more things done through systems and rituals.
 3. **Work disciplinary:** getting more things done through self-control.